habeebdindi/airbnb-clone-project/README.md

 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures I not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+## Team Roles
+1. Backend Developer: Implement the core of the app — its algorithms and business logic.
+Devise an app architecture or design and implement the necessary integrations.